Alfatil

 Well absorbed after oral administration, independent of food intake.

-Alfatil Toxicity
+Alfatil side effects and Toxicity

 Symptoms of overdose include diarrhea, nausea, stomach upset, and vomiting.